bwsw/sj-platform/SJDocs/source/Tutorial.rst

 - *'sflow-src-ip-output'* and *'sflow-src-dst-output'* modules - two output modules that store processed data from T-streams into PostgreSQL;
 - *'sflow-fallback-output'* module - an output module to store incorrect data to a separate table in PostgreSQL.

 The blocks beyond the SJ-Platform area represent external systems.
-The data come to the CSV input module from the sFlow reporter.
+Data come to the CSV input module from the sFlow reporter.
 It sends sFlow records in CSV format to the input module.
 Then the input module serialises CSV-lines with Apache Avro and puts the data into the *'sflow-avro'* stream of T-streams type.
 After that, the batch processing module uses parsed data to:

-- computes traffic for the source IP and puts it in *'src-ip-stream'*;
+- computes traffic for the source IP and puts it into *'src-ip-stream'*;
-- computes traffic between the source and the destination and puts it in *'src-dst-stream'*.
+- computes traffic between the source and the destination and puts it into *'src-dst-stream'*.

 Finally, the *'sflow-src-ip-output'* module just displaces data from *'src-ip-stream'*  to the *'srcipdata'* table in PostgreSQL.
 The *'sflow-src-dst-output'* module displaces data from *'src-dst-stream'*  to the *'srcdstdata'*  table.